sendgrid/docs/source/User_Guide/Transactional_Templates/migrating_from_legacy_templates.md

 1. Select **Copy as New Template**.
 1. Give the template a new name and click **Copy as New Template**.
 1. Once the template is successfully copied over, click **Continue**.
 The template opens in the editor and you are prompted to replace any existing substitution tags with handlebars syntax.
-1. To replace any existing substitution tags, click **Replace your subsitution tags**.
+1. To replace any existing substitution tags, click **Replace your substitution tags**.
 1. Enter the opening and closing characters of your substition tags and click **Replace**.
 1. The module replaces all of the substitution tags in your template with handlebars.
    For example,{% raw %}{{your_tag_here}}{% endraw %}.